vedran-kolka-syntio/risingwave-docs/docs/tutorials/real-time-ad-performance-analysis.md

 ### Set up a materialized view for standard CTR

-Let's look at the materialized view for standard CTRs first.
+Let's look at the materialized view for standard CTR first.
 With this materialized view, we count the impressions and clicks separately, join them on `ad_id`, and calculate CTR based on the latest impressions and clicks.

 ```sql
 CREATE MATERIALIZED VIEW ad_ctr AS